Alfred Drake: Biography

 As a director he staged the 1974 premiere of The Royal Rape of Ruari Macasmunde at the Virginia Museum Theater.
 He was inducted into the American Theatre Hall of Fame in 1981.

 He was also a published author – writing at least a few plays: Dr. Willy Nilly, an adaptation of Molière's The Doctor in Spite of Himself, an adaptation of Goldoni's The Liar, and even at least one book on cards (specifically Gin rummy).

-Mr. Drake was president of The Players from 1970 to 1978, a social club in New York City for people of the theatre, started in 1889 by actor Edwin Booth.
+Drake was president of The Players from 1970 to 1978, a social club in New York City for people of the theatre founded by actor Edwin Booth in 1889.

 Death

 Alfred Drake died of heart failure, after a long fight with cancer, in New York City on July 25, 1992, at age 77.
 He was survived by his wife Esther, his two daughters Candace Olmsted and Samantha Drake, and two grandchildren.